wjshisbhaha/blg/README.md

 # Business Logic Gateway Desktop Client

 A PyQt6-based desktop shell that separates UI design, configuration management, and execution logic.
-The application features a configuration editor and real-time log viewer.
+The application features a configuration editor, a real-time log viewer, and an Ele.me-inspired equipment test center for validating industrial connections.

 ## Project Layout